microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge07.md

 1. Select and provision a service that will be capable of automatically scanning and classifying sources within the data estate.
 2. Register and scan data sources to populate the enterprise data catalog.
 3. Demonstrate the ability to enrich data assets with additional metadata beyond what is captured as part of the automated scan.
-4. Demonstrate the ability to store business glossary terms and how those terms can be tagged against data assets.

 ## Success Criteria